 He devised and pioneered the use of non-invasive biochemical assays to determine the metabolism of single embryos and is co-inventor of four patents on the use of metabolic profiling to determine cellular health.

 Research interests include the biology of early mammalian embryos and their environment in the fallopian tube and uterus.
-Professor Leese is also associated with Dr Roger Sturmey's research group within HYMS, which studies how preimplantation embryo metabolism relates to the capacity to produce a blastocyst and give rise to a pregnancy; specifically, it aims to identify the optimal metabolic zone within which embryos with maximum developmental potential will be located.
-This information is important in ensuring the safety and efficacy of techniques for human assisted conception and the health of the offspring in later life.
+Professor Leese is associated with Dr Roger Sturmey's research group within Hull York Medical School, which studies how preimplantation embryo metabolism relates to the capacity to produce a blastocyst and give rise to a pregnancy; specifically, it aims to identify the optimal metabolic zone within which embryos with maximum developmental potential will be located.
+This information is important in ensuring the safety and efficacy of techniques for human assisted conception and the health of the offspring in later life

-He has 272 publications and an ‘H’ Score of 66.
+He has ~300 publications and an ‘H’ Score of 70.

 Forsey KE, Ellis PJ, Sargent CA, Sturmey RG, Leese HJ (2013), Expression and localization of creatine kinase in the preimplantation embryo, Molecular Reproduction and Development 28: 1031044

 Guerif F, McKeegan P, Leese HJ, Sturmey RG (2013), A Simple Approach for COnsumption and RElease (CORE) Analysis of Metabolic Activity in Single Mammalian Embryos, PLoS One; 8 (8):e67834

-Brison DR, Sturmey RG, Leese HJ (2014), Metabolic heterogeneity during preimplantation development: the missing link?, Human Reproduction Update 20: 632-640
+Brison DR, Sturmey RG, Leese HJ (2014), Metabolic heterogeneity during preimplantation development: the missing link?
+Human Reproduction Update 20: 632-640

 Leese HJ (2014), Effective nutrition from conception to adulthood, Human Fertility 17: 252-256

 Leary C,Leese HJ, Sturmey RG (2015), Human embryos from overweight and obese women display phenotypic and metabolic abnormalities, Human Reproduction 30:122-32

 Leese HJ (2015), History of oocyte and embryo metabolism, Reproduction Fertility and Development 27:567-571

 Leese HJ, Guerif F, Allgar V, Brison D, Lundin K, Sturmey RG (2016), Biological optimization, the Goldilocks principle, and how much is lagom in the preimplantation embryo, Molecular Reproduction and Development 83:748-54